NelsonDane/auto-rsa/README.md

 1. Clone the repo and cd into it
 2. Create a `.env` file for your brokerage variables, and add your bot using `DISCORD_TOKEN` and `DISCORD_CHANNEL`
 3. Just run `docker run --env-file ./.env -it --restart unless-stopped --name rsa nelsondane/auto-rsa`
 4. The bot should appear online (You can also do `!ping`.
 Once bot is working, just enter CTRL-p then CTRL-q to exit gracefully, letting the bot run in the background.
-See below for command explanation
+See below for command explanation).

 ### Always Running Python Script
 Make sure python3-pip is installed
 1. Clone this repository and cd into it
 2. Run `pip install -r requirements.txt`
 3. Create a `.env` file for your brokerage variables, and add your bot using `DISCORD_TOKEN` and `DISCORD_CHANNEL`
-4. Run 'python auto-rsa.py` (See below for command explanation)
+4. Run `python auto-rsa.py` (See below for command explanation)

 ## CLI Tool Installation
 1. Follow the Always Running Python Script steps until Step 4